Linear Power Supply Circuits Primer & Tutorial Includes:

 Series pass regulator with feedback

-In order to provide improved levels of performance it is possible to add a more sophisticated feedback network into the regulator circuit.
+In order to provide improved levels of performance over that provided by a simple emitter follower, it is possible to add a more sophisticated feedback network into the voltage regulator circuit.
+This is achieved by sampling the output, comparing it to a reference and then using some form of differential amplifier to feedback the difference to correct the errors.

 It is possible to use a simple two transistor circuit for a series pass regulator with voltage sensing and feedback.
 Although it is quite straightforward to use an operational amplifier, which will provide higher levels of feedback, and hence better regulation, this two transistor circuit illustrates the principles well.

 In this circuit TR1 forms the series pass transistor.
-The second transistor, TR2 acts as the comparator, feeding the error voltage between the reference diode and the sensed output voltage which is a proportion of the output voltage as set by the potentiometer.
-The resistor, R1 provides the current for the collector of TR2 and the reference diode ZD1.
+The second transistor, TR2 acts as the differential amplifier, feeding the error voltage between the reference diode and the sensed output voltage which is a proportion of the output voltage as set by the potentiometer.
+The resistor, R1 provides the current for the collector of TR2 and the voltage reference diode ZD1.

 Any linear voltage regulator can only be as good as the voltage reference that is used as the basis of the comparison within the system.
 While a battery could in theory be used, this is not satisfactory for most applications.
 Instead Zener diode based references are almost universally used.